 • Day trips to Koh Phi Phi/Phanga (Where "The Beach" and "James Bond: Man with the Golden Gun" were filmed) • Rock climbing • SCUBA diving (including a wreck dive to a sunken ferry) • White Water Rafting • Trekking • Fishing • Island Hopping • ATVing • Snorkeling • Shopping • Buddhist Temples

-• Kanchanaburi Day Trip (petting tigers, Erawan Falls, JEATH museum, Bridge over the River Kwai) • Dreamworld • Forensics Museum • Buddhist Temples (Wat Pho, Grand Palace…) • Very cheap shopping • Day trip to ancient temples (Ayuuthaya) • Observation desk at Baiyoke Sky Hotel (Thailand's tallest building) • Khao San Road (Famous backpackers Mecca) • River cruise • Lumphini Park • Chatuchak Market (huge open air market selling everything from souvenirs to live monkeys) • Floating Market • Bed Supper Club (famous restaurant/nightclub where dinner is served in bed) • Drag shows
+• Kanchanaburi Day Trip (Erawan Falls, JEATH museum, Bridge over the River Kwai) • Dreamworld • Forensics Museum • Buddhist Temples (Wat Pho, Grand Palace…) • Very cheap shopping • Day trip to ancient temples (Ayuuthaya) • Observation desk at Baiyoke Sky Hotel (Thailand's tallest building) • Khao San Road (Famous backpackers Mecca) • River cruise • Lumphini Park • Chatuchak Market (huge open air market selling anything you can imagine) • Floating Market • Drag shows

 ...just to name a few!